-Kit lens options for full-frame cameras tend to be a little more limited than for their APS-C format counterparts, and there’s more choice when it comes to Canon own-brand upgrades.
-As in the APS-C format camp, one major reason for upgrading is so you can grab a lens with a wider aperture, typically of f/2.8, that remains available throughout the zoom range.
+As we've just touched on, one major reason for upgrading to a new standard zoom lens is so you can get a lens with a wider maximum aperture, typically f/2.8, that remains available throughout the zoom range.
 This enables faster shutter speeds under dull or indoor lighting conditions, without the need to bump up your ISO setting too much.

 A wider aperture also enables a tighter depth of field, so you can make the main subject really stand out against a blurred background.
 Alternatively, you can compromise on a ‘slower’ f/4 aperture and enjoy a lens upgrade with a more compact, lightweight build, or a bigger zoom range that stretches further into telephoto territory.